pierrepaleo/PDWT/README.md

 ## Current limitations

-* For DWT, an image can be transformed up to a scale "n" if its dimensions are a multiple of 2^n.
-This limitation does not apply for SWT.
 * 3D is not handled at the moment.
-This should come in the future.
 * Only the periodic boundary extension is implemented.
 * The parallel part is implemented in CUDA, so only Nvidia GPUs can be used.